ahvlima/rcloneMon/README.md

 The `enviroment ` *value* is an *object*, with each *key* defining a setting of the operating enviroment.
 The following *keys* are available:

-* `timezone` - PHP does not use the system defined time zone.
+* `timezone` - [optional] PHP does not use the system defined time zone.
 You may alternatively define it in the php.ini that will be used by the scripts (see PHP notes above).
+Defaults to UTC.
-* `systemp` - path to the system temporary directory that is wiped out on every boot.
+* `systemp` - [optional] path to the system temporary directory that is wiped out on every boot.
 Defaults to `/var/run`.

 Here is a sample `config.json`. **It will not work without modifications**.